laravolt/laravolt.github.io/source/_docs/installation.md

 ---
 title: Installation
-description: One small step for a man, one giat leap for mankind
+description: One small step for a man, one giant leap for mankind
 extends: _layouts.documentation
 section: content
 ---